Dynamics of parafermionic states in transport measurements: Four-parafermion devices

 where $\Gamma$ and $J_{\pm}$ are as defined in Sec.~\ref{sec:jump_ops} and we rewrote $i\alpha_2^3=\tau_L^3\sigma_L^3$.
 Before analysing the features of the resulting quantum trajectories, let us consider different limits of the PF couplings.
 Based on that, we suggest a protocol for experimentally investigating the associativity of the fusion rules of the PFs and use the quantum jump technique to make predictions for the related current signatures in Sec.~\ref{sec:fusion}.

 We begin with the limit $J\ll\varepsilon_L,\varepsilon_R$ where the two SCs simply act as copies of the original two-PF setup with each their charge number conserved.
-The set $\{\ket{q_L,q_R}\}$, which is the eigenbasis of the $\tau$ operators, approximates the eigenstates of the Hamiltonian up to corrections of order $J/\min_{q_L}(E_{Q,q_L}-E_{Q,q_L+1})$, where $E_{Q,q_L}\ket{Q,q_L}=H_{4\rm pf}(J=0)\ket{Q,q_L}$.
+The set $\{\ket{q_L,q_R}\}$ approximates the eigenstates of the Hamiltonian up to corrections of $\mathcal{O}(J/\min_{q_L}(E_{Q,q_L}-E_{Q,q_L+1}))$, where $E_{Q,q_L}\ket{Q,q_L}=H_{4\rm pf}(J=0)\ket{Q,q_L}$.
 A current readout with the lead coupled to $\alpha_2$ at a strength $\Gamma\gg J$ results in the behaviour reported in Fig.~\ref{fig:QJandLBcurr}(a) with $q_R$ "frozen", analogously to the measurement dynamics discussed in Sec.~\ref{sec:AD}: the coupling with the normal lead competes with the fractional Josephson energy $J$ that may cause jumps between current readouts corresponding to different values of $\tilde{q}_L$.
-This would manifest itself in a telegraph-noise of the current signal between two or three values depending on the level spacing of the right SC.
+This would manifest itself in a telegraph noise of the current signal between two or three values depending on the level spacing of the right SC.
 In special cases where e.g.~$\phi_R=-\pi/6$, such that the right SC has degenerate levels for $q_R=0$ and $q_R=1$, the limit $J\ll\Gamma\ll\varepsilon_L\ll\varepsilon_R$ translates to the two-PF and antidot case treated in Sec.~\ref{sec:AD} with respect to the left SC where $J$ corresponds to $\eta_{{\rm ad}, i}$.
-If instead $\Gamma\ll J\ll\varepsilon_L,\varepsilon_R$, the tunnelling spectroscopy across the normal lead will reflect the complex energy spectrum of $H_{4\rm pf}$ and no telegraph noise is observed.
+If instead $\Gamma\ll J\ll\varepsilon_L,\varepsilon_R$, the tunnelling spectroscopy across the normal lead reflects the complex energy spectrum of $H_{4\rm pf}$ and no telegraph noise is observed.